Jay-1409/TimeMachine/User_Guide.md

 ## Device Security

-Your account is protected by device verification:
+Your account supports multiple devices with enhanced security:

+- Your credentials are securely stored using strong encryption
-- Each device requires verification via email
+- Each device is tracked with unique identifiers
 - You can access your data across multiple devices
-- If you get a new device, you'll need to verify it once
+- If you suspect unauthorized access, you can change your password at any time

 ## Troubleshooting